madprops/empris/README.md

 There's also a daemon to autopause on player switch.

-Arguments passed can be "pauseall", "next", "prev" or "autopause".
+Arguments passed can be "pauseall", "next", "prev", or "autopause".

 No arguments show the menu.